ananthajanakiraman/Applied-Machine-Learning-Projects/Convolutional-Neural-Network/README.md

 **Building the CNN MNIST Classifier**

-Let's build a model to classify the images in the MNIST dataset using the following CNN architecture:
+I built a model to classify the images in the MNIST dataset using the following CNN architecture:

-Convolutional Layer #1: Applies 32 5x5 filters (extracting 5x5-pixel subregions), with ReLU activation function Pooling Layer #1: Performs max pooling with a 2x2 filter and stride of 2 (which specifies that pooled regions do not overlap) Convolutional Layer #2: Applies 64 5x5 filters, with ReLU activation function Pooling Layer #2: Again, performs max pooling with a 2x2 filter and stride of 2 Dense Layer #1: 1,024 neurons, with dropout regularization rate of 0.4 (probability of 0.4 that any given element will be dropped during training)
+1. Convolutional Layer #1: Applies 32 5x5 filters (extracting 5x5-pixel subregions), with ReLU activation function
+2. Pooling Layer #1: Performs max pooling with a 2x2 filter and stride of 2 (which specifies that pooled regions do not overlap)
+3. Convolutional Layer #2: Applies 64 5x5 filters, with ReLU activation function
+4. Pooling Layer #2: Again, performs max pooling with a 2x2 filter and stride of 2
+5. Dense Layer #1: 1,024 neurons, with dropout regularization rate of 0.4 (probability of 0.4 that any given element will be dropped during training)
-Dense Layer #2 (Logits Layer): 10 neurons, one for each digit target class (0–9).
+6. Dense Layer #2 (Logits Layer): 10 neurons, one for each digit target class (0–9).

-The tf.layers module contains methods to create each of the three layer types above:
+The create each of the three layer types described above I used the following functions in tensorflow.

-conv2d().
++ conv2d().
 Constructs a two-dimensional convolutional layer.
-Takes number of filters, filter kernel size, padding, and activation function as arguments. max_pooling2d().
+Takes number of filters, filter kernel size, padding, and activation function as arguments.
++ max_pooling2d().
 Constructs a two-dimensional pooling layer using the max-pooling algorithm.
-Takes pooling filter size and stride as arguments. dense().
+Takes pooling filter size and stride as arguments.
++ dense().
 Constructs a dense layer.
 Takes number of neurons and activation function as arguments.
 Each of these methods accepts a tensor as input and returns a transformed tensor as output.
 This makes it easy to connect one layer to another: just take the output from one layer-creation method and supply it as input to another.